 It sounds basic, but we can’t say this enough.
-Make sure your R&D activities meet the strict eligibility criteria set down by the Australian Government so you can apply for this tax refund.
+Make sure your R&D activities meet the strict eligibility criteria so you can apply for this tax refund.

-Your research must be classified as either “core R&D” activities (based on principals of science, use proper scientific methods and must create new knowledge) or “supporting R&D” activities, undertaken to advance core R&D. Check out our blog on R&D refund eligibility.
+Your research must be classified as either “core R&D” activities (based on principles of science), use proper scientific methods and create new knowledge) or “supporting R&D” activities undertaken to advance core R&D. Check out our blog on R&D refund eligibility.
 You can also find out more about the R&D tax refund here.

 Apply for an R&D advance.
 When 31 December rolled into 1 January, it not only marked the end of 2019 but the half-way point of the financial year.
 So, get your capital and cash flow moving this year with an R&D advance on your R&D spend to date.
 If you’re eligible for the R&D refund, then you’re eligible to apply for a Radium Advance.

 They say practice makes perfect.
-This is definitely the case when it comes to Radium Advances.
+And it is definitely the case when it comes to Radium Advances.

 The more frequently you bring forward your R&D refund, the more it benefits your business.